 What Effects Your Metabolism

 Want to know a secret?
-A whole lot of things effect your metabolism.
+A whole lot of things affect your metabolism.

 The more thyroid hormone there is the faster things will work and the more calories you’ll burn.
 If you feel like you are gaining weight faster than you should be, or if you are losing weight and nothing you seem to do is keeping it on, you need to make an appointment with your doctor or naturopath to get your thyroid checked.